 Environmental causes often include childhood abuse, family trauma, peer pressure to be a certain body type, or living with unrealistic ideas of beauty.

 Biological causes often include nutritional deficiencies, irregular hormone functions, and genetics.

 Therapy for Anorexia and Bulimia at Thriveworks Alexandria, VA (Franconia)

 While reading about anorexia and bulimia, did you recognize any of the signs, symptoms, or causes in your own life?
 If you or someone you know exhibits these behaviors and attitudes about their weight, it may be time to reach out for help.
 Thriveworks Alexandria offers therapy for anorexia and bulimia, and we are ready to tailor a treatment plan that will fit your needs.

 Acknowledging a problem and seeking help takes courage, and we want to provide support, even the first time you call our office.
 When you dial Thriveworks Alexandria, a person will answer and help schedule an appointment that is convenient for you.
-We offer night and weekend appointments, and many first-time clients are able to see their therapist within 24 hours.
-We also work with most insurance providers.
+We offer night and weekend appointments, and many first-time clients are able to see their therapist within a week of their first call.